Backing up a SQL Server Database with Encryption

 The database has successfully been backed up with encryption.

-The warning we see is regarding the certificate created prior to the backup.
+The warning we see is regarding the certificate created prior to the backup is as follows:

 Warning: The certificate used for encrypting the database encryption key has not been backed up.
 You should immediately back up the certificate and the private key associated with the certificate.
 If the certificate ever becomes unavailable or if you must restore or attach the database on another server, you must have backups of both the certificate and the private key or you will not be able to open the database.